 A New World of Opportunities …

-In the not to distant future, the skies may be filled with Friendly Drones.
+In the not to distant future, the skies may be filled with smart Drones.
 A lot of them will be small business owners using Drones to offer Aerial Photography and data collection services.
-Others will include journalists, police departments, disaster rescue teams, scientists, real estate agents and large corporations that want to use drones for particular task.
+Others include journalists, police departments, disaster rescue teams, scientists, real estate agents and large corporations that want to use drones for a particular task.

 Drones are more than just toys, they’re Tools of the Future.